 - Production costs

 In the crowded print on demand market, selecting the right price isn’t just a way to stay competitive - it’s crucial to the survival of your business.
 Fortunately, Gelato has several pricing tools that can help you get a handle on things (once you make an account, anyway):

-Product Price Insights offer clear, intuitive price-setting guidance with added profit validation and checks for negative profit recognition.
+- Product Price Insights offers clear, intuitive price-setting guidance with added profit validation and checks for negative profit recognition.
 Read more here.